 On New Year’s Eve, before fireworks lit the sky, he declared his best thoughts of a new life.
 It was hard to sort out his mind, and plan 12 months of his ever-changing, complicated self.
 Finally, as the clock struck 12, he came up with a list.
 “New Year’s Resolutions”, he scribbled on a page of his Starbucks planner, on that page which took eternity to fill.

 He wrote the same last year.
 And, also the other year.

 ♣ ♣ ♣

 Sounds familiar?
 If this is your story, where a part of you desires to go places yet another part doesn’t make that happen, you’ve got a big-time trouble.
 Seriously.
-You’re denying yourself of the things that will make you happy, you’re fooling around with your goals (scared of commitment?), and you’re missing life-changing experiences that you can only get beyond your home-work-home routine.
+You’re denying yourself of happiness, you’re fooling around with your goals, and you’re missing life-changing experiences that you can get beyond that home-work-home routine.

 1. Find meaning.

 Like anything else, traveling is enjoyable when you see meaning in going places.
 Don’t spend on airfare just to sleep in a resort, because years from now, when you look back on your life, you won’t remember how much time you’ve spent sleeping anyway.

 What will flash back are moments—that day when you tried surfing in San Juan, when you picked grapes in Urayong, when you snorkeled in Puerto Galera and freaked out because you, a helpless non-swimmer, got stuck in the ocean and couldn’t kick yourself to the boat.

 You will thank yourself for climbing the rocks of Matukad, for saying hi to a whaleshark in Oslob, for meeting a stranger, learning to speak another language, or helping a community build a school.
 I can’t think of other powerful reasons for traveling than enriching ourselves with great memories that last a lifetime.